rodolphocastro/dixture/README.md

 ## 🏆 Acknowledgements

-Dixture is based on the great [AutoFixture](https://github.com/AutoFixture/AutoFixture) library that exists on the `.NET` environment.
+Dixture is *loosely* based on the great [AutoFixture](https://github.com/AutoFixture/AutoFixture) library that exists on the `.NET` environment.

 I've used this library for so long for my Unit and Integration tests that I needed to, somehow, get some of its functionality when working on my `Deno`'s tests.